sikopet/blog/posts/kubernetes.md

 ## Pods

 * atomic unit of work in Kubernetes cluster
-* Pod = one ore more containers working together symbiotically
+* Pod = one or more containers working together symbiotically
 * all containers in a Pod always land on the same machine
 * each container runs its own cgroup but they share network, UTS (hostname) and IP namespaces
 * if you want to persist data across multiple instances of a Pod, you need to use `PersistentVolumes`